 KNOW ALL MEN BY THESE PRESENT:

-That, we, the undersigned have this day voluntarily associated ourselves together for the purpose of forming a corporation under the Laws of the State of Texas, and we hereby certify:
+That, we, the undersigned have this day voluntarily associated ourselves together for the purpose of forming a unincorporated church under the Laws of the State of Texas, and we hereby certify:

 Walking By Faith Missions Church